 This document and the attached appendices comprise the Flight Safety Code.
 It consists of two major parts:

-The launch safety standards, which provide standards for third-party casualty safety, asset safety standards for assets with catastrophic potential, restrictions to be applied to unproven vehicles overflying populated areas, and standards to be observed for drop zones and landing sites; and
+The launch safety standards, which provide standards for third-party casualty safety, asset safety standards for critical infrastructure assets, restrictions to be applied to unproven vehicles overflying populated areas, and standards to be observed for drop zones and landing sites; and

 The risk hazard analysis methodology, which provides details of the inputs and the method to calculate casualty expectation for launch and return activities.